Brewers beat White Sox 7-1; La Russa, Anderson ejected

 TRAINER’S ROOM

-White Sox: La Russa says the reports have been “very encouraging” on OF Eloy Jimenez in his minor-league rehabilitation assignment as he prepares to make his 2021 MLB debut after dealing with a ruptured pectoral tendon.
+White Sox: La Russa says the reports have been “very encouraging” on OF Eloy Jimenez in his minor league rehabilitation assignment as he prepares to make his 2021 MLB debut after dealing with a ruptured pectoral tendon.

 Brewers: OF Lorenzo Cain is expected to continue his rehabilitation assignment with Triple-A Nashville through the weekend and rejoin the Brewers afterward.
 Cain hasn’t played since May 31 due to a strained right hamstring. … 3B Travis Shaw (dislocated left shoulder) and 1B Daniel Vogelbach (strained left hamstring) will go to Nashville next week rather than join the Brewers on their road trip as they work back from injuries.